rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 should know python as well.
 However, this is also not strictly necessary, and overtime, I will write the document to teach both python and mojo basics as mojo gains more compatibility with python.

+> Mojo license UPDATE!!
+>
+> Sadly, mojo is using a community license that isn't truly open and leaves too much wiggle room for being considered
+> as competitive.
+And like CUDA, at anytime, Modular can decide to make the license no longer free.
+As a result,
+> unless Modular switches to a different license, I can't recommend it anymore.

 ## Some limitations to note in mojo

 While mojo aims to be a superset of python, it is not yet there.
 Some current limitations are the following: